MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/sensors/testing-MALT-system-scenarios.md

 ---
-title: Testing System Scenarios
+title: Testing system scenarios
 description: This test is focused on making sure the ambient light sensor (ALS) is working properly after system power events such as sleep or hibernate. ms.date: 12/13/2018 ms.localizationpriority: medium
 ---

-# Testing System Scenarios
+# Testing system scenarios

 This test is focused on making sure the ambient light sensor (ALS) is working properly after system power events such as sleep or hibernate.